Weather Forecast For Ashley - News Break

 Wednesday, May 26

-Slight chance showers and thunderstorms then showers and thunderstorms in the day; while chance showers and thunderstorms then partly cloudy during night
+Showers and thunderstorms then chance showers and thunderstorms in the day; while clear during night

 Thursday, May 27

-Mostly sunny in the day; while mostly cloudy then showers and thunderstorms likely during night
+Mostly sunny then slight chance rain showers in the day; while rain showers likely during night

 Friday, May 28